sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

 The business logic in our container will be nearly the same as in our Function from Exercise 5, Task 3.
 You can view the new code at `Hands-on lab/Resources/Microservices/ProcessTelemetryEventsContainer/ProcessTelemetryEvents.cs`.

-1. With `Hands-on lab\Resources\Microservices` as your working directory in Powershell, run the following command (remembering to substitute the name of the container registry):
+1. With `Hands-on lab\Resources\Microservices` as your working directory in PowerShell, run the following command (remembering to substitute the name of the container registry):

     ```powershell
     docker build -f .\ProcessTelemetryEventsContainer\Dockerfile -t <CONTAINER_REGISTRY_URL>/microservices/synapse-innovate-mcw-process-telemetry-events-container .